Easy Peasy Bubble Wrap Valentines

-We simply folded a piece of construction paper in half, punched out a heart shaped window and glued a strip of bubble wrap on the inside.
+We simply folded a piece of construction paper in half, punched out a heart-shaped window and glued a strip of bubble wrap on the inside.
 We came up with a few clever greetings and, voilá, we were done.
 I think his friends will really get a kick out these bubble wrap valentines.
-I was also really pleased to make our Easy Bubble Wrap Valentines to give to some of his friends who have special needs.
+I was also really pleased to make our Easy Bubble Wrap Valentines that we could give to some of his friends who have special needs.
 Because these sensory friendly Valentines are perfect to give to children with special needs.
 The bubble wrap makes a great fidget!

 Doing things for yourself builds character

 On a side note, as a parent what I really enjoyed about this whole experience was the character building aspect of this activity.
 It would’ve been so easy to go and buy the materials for the soap.
 Instead, my son had to be flexible and get creative.
 He became a creator rather than a consumer and that’s something that certainly makes my heart feel bubbly!

 Enjoy making Valentines with your kids!
 They will feel such pride when they give them to their friends!